kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 **Mana**: This is a measure of your spirit's ability to cast many spells or summon forth great creatures.

-**Mana Accumulation**: This ability represents your ability to pull mana held within your spirit into your environment to cast spells or transfer it.
+**Mana Accumulation**: This ability represents your capacity to pull mana, held within your spirit, into your environment to cast spells or transfer it.

 **Mana Recovery**: This ability represents your ability to gather your mana back into your spirit.